lm-academy/terraform-course/README.md

 **Check my other courses:**

+- 👉 The Complete Docker and Kubernetes Course: From Zero to Hero - https://www.lauromueller.com/courses/docker-kubernetes
 - 👉 Mastering GitHub Actions: From Beginner to Expert - https://www.lauromueller.com/courses/mastering-github-actions
 - 👉 Write better code: 20 code smells and how to get rid of them -  https://www.lauromueller.com/courses/writing-clean-code